Which do you think is more important to the success of a volleyball team – offense or defense?

 Of course hitting efficiency is calculated as (Kills – Errors)/Total Attempts.
 Thus, we can break it down and look at Kill % and Error % separately.
 Compare the Kill% and Error % ranks in the table above and you’ll notice something interesting.

 Tarleton is clearly well ahead of everyone else with a Kill% about 39.
 Commerce and Angelo are very close in the 2 and 3 spots in the 37s.
 Then the next four teams are also very tightly bunched together in the 34s.
 After that you have a steady progression lower as you move down the ranks.
-Overall, there is about an 11% difference between top and bottom.
+Overall, there is about an 11-point difference between top and bottom.

 When you see this it seems pretty clear that the kill side of things weighs more heavily on performance than the error side.
 That’s not to say errors don’t matter.
 Obviously, they do.
 But kills seem to matter more when it comes to winning and losing, and there’s a lot more variation.

 Now let’s look at how teams did stopping their opposition from scoring.
 The opponent hitting efficiency gives us a general measure of that.
 The top three teams in the standings were also the top three teams in terms of defending.
 No doubt the strength of their offense is a factor there.
-After all, if you’re hitting is strong it makes for more difficult transition opportunities coming back the other way when you don’t get a kill.
+After all, if your hitting is strong it makes for more difficult transition opportunities coming back the other way when you don’t get a kill.

 Below the top three the rankings and the final standings position deviate quite a bit.
 MSU is a prime example.
 We had the 6th best opponent efficiency, but only finished 9th.
 Western New Mexico was four places below us in the defensive rankings, but won two more matches than we did.